wjs018/lemmy-anime-wiki/2024/fall.md

 13|[Link](https://ani.social/post/8214816)
 {.dense}

-## Chi.: Chikyuu no Undou ni Tsuite • Orb: On the Movements of the Earth
+## Chi.
+Chikyuu no Undou ni Tsuite • Orb: On the Movements of the Earth

 Episode|Link
 :-:|:-: